bazelbuild/bazel/site/en/external/vendor.md

 Therefore, you should be able to check in the vendored source and build the same targets offline on another machine.

-Note: If you build different targets or change the external dependencies, build configuration, or Bazel version, you may need to re-vendor.
+Note: If you make changes to the targets to build, the external dependencies, the build configuration, or the Bazel version, you may need to re-vendor to make sure offline build still works.

 ## Vendor all external dependencies {:#vendor-all-dependencies}